awlygod/Anime-Recommender/README.md

 ## Declaration

-To be fully transparent, I used Claude/AI to help speed up parts of this project.
+To be fully transparent, I used Claude to help speed up parts of this project.

-Debugging environment issues: diagnosing a `.gitignore` encoding problem on Windows that was silently preventing `.env` from being ignored, and working through a CORS mismatch caused by Vite's default dev port differing from the Docker port.

-Data preprocessing: writing the fallback logic in `seed.py` that handles the literal `UNKNOWN` values present in the Kaggle dataset's score, episodes, and popularity fields, so they don't break the seeding process or the recommendation engine.

-Proofreading: Checking grammar and formatting structure of the technical docs and comments.

-Aside from that, the recommendation logic itself, the wishlist feature, the database schema, the React components, and the Docker network structure were built and understood by me.
+Approximate LLM Assistance:

+* Frontend Development: ~ 50%

+* Backend Development: ~30%

+* Docker Configuration: ~35%

+The LLM was primarily used for debugging, resolving implementation issues, and minor development assistance.
+The overall project architecture, application logic, recommendation system, integration, and final implementation were completed and verified by me.